Michigan Parking Lot Pedestrian Accidents: Here’s What To Know

 The excess medical expenses that could be recovered from the at-fault driver in from a pedestrian accident in a Michigan parking lot will cover that portion of their medical bills that exceeds the No-Fault PIP medical benefits coverage level that was selected in the auto insurance policy through which he or she is claiming No-Fault benefits.

-Similarly, the excess lost wages that can be recovered from an at-fault driver will cover the portion of an injured pedestrian’s lost income that exceeds the monthly maximum and/or the three-year limit that are set by Michigan’s No-Fault auto insurance law.
+Similarly, the excess lost wages that can be recovered from an at-fault driver will cover the portion of an injured victim’s lost income that exceeds the monthly maximum and/or the three-year limit that are set by Michigan’s No-Fault auto insurance law.

 In Michigan, your compensation for a pedestrian parking lot accident may likely include compensation for your pain and suffering, excess medical expenses, excess lost wages and other economic damages.
 The amount of the settlement will depend considerably on the limits of the at-fault driver’s liability coverage.